Melapress/wp-security-audit-log/readme.txt

 	* Alert 6025: Changed the site address (URL)

 * **Improvements**
-	* Fixed escaping issues, improved security and the code of the plugin up to latest WordPress standards
+	* Fixed escaping issues, improved security and the code of the plugin up to latest WordPress standards.
 	* Improved the Data Retention option (Alerts Pruning).
 Now users only have to specify the number of months.
-	* Added option to view Tag in all Tag alerts
+	* Added option to view Tag in all Tag alerts.
 	* Plugin now stores Post ID, Type, Status and Created Date records for every post.
 Capturing of such data is important for future updates.

 * **Update**
 	* Updated Italian translation files.

-* **Bug Fix**
+* **Bug Fixes**
 	* Fixed an issue where users with view audit log privileges could disable alerts from the hover over option.
+	* Fixed broken links in notification emails (PREMIUM)
+	* Fixed a security issue reported by [Jahan Khan](https://5dspectrum.com/)

-Refer to the [WP Security Audit Log change log on the plugin page](https://www.wpsecurityauditlog.com/plugin-change-log/) for a complete changelog.
+Refer to the [WP Security Audit Log change log](https://www.wpsecurityauditlog.com/plugin-change-log/) page for the complete change log.